 wrong.

-Ashok Vemuri has been on Kroger's board since 2019 and serves on its Audit Committee as a designated financial expert.
+Ashok Vemuri has been on Kroger's board since 2019 and serves on its Audit Committee as, ironically, a designated financial expert.
 He's supposed to be one of the people ensuring Kroger's financial reporting and internal controls are sound.

-Since 2024, Kroger has faced a federal price gouging investigation, a failed $25 billion merger blocked by the FTC, mass worker strikes across multiple states, over 20 lawsuits for wage theft, and a consumer overcharging scandal documented by Consumer Reports.
-In 2025, Kroger’s CEO even resigned over some major ethical violation the company and board has been secretive about — all under Ashok’s watch.
+Since 2024, Kroger has faced a price gouging investigation, a failed $25 billion merger blocked by the FTC, worker strikes, and lawsuits for wage theft.
+In 2025, Kroger’s CEO even resigned over some major ethical violation the company and board has been secretive about — all during Ashok’s tenure.

 Kroger